cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 Starport puts the different Protobuf messages into different files depending on their use:

-* **`query.proto`.** For the objects related to reading the state.
+* **`query.proto`** - for objects related to reading the state.
 Starport modifies this file as you add queries.
-This includes the objects to [query your stored elements](https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/proto/checkers/query.proto#L35-L55).
+This includes objects to [query your stored elements](https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/proto/checkers/query.proto#L35-L55).
-* **`tx.proto`.** For the objects that relate to updating the state.
+* **`tx.proto`** - for objects that relate to updating the state.
 As you have only defined storage elements with `--no-message`, it is empty for now.
 The file will be modified as you add transaction-related elements like the message to [create a game](./create-message.md).
-* **`genesis.proto`.** For the genesis.
+* **`genesis.proto`** - for the genesis.
 Starport modifies this file according to how your new storage elements evolve.
-* **`next_game.proto` and `stored_game.proto`.** Separate files created once that remain untouched by Starport after their creation.
-You are free to modify them but be careful with the [numbering](https://developers.google.com/protocol-buffers/docs/overview#assigning_field_numbers).
+* **`next_game.proto` and `stored_game.proto`** - separate files created once, that remain untouched by Starport.
+You are free to modify them but be careful with [numbering](https://developers.google.com/protocol-buffers/docs/overview#assigning_field_numbers).

 Files updated by Starport include comments like: